Buddhist liturgy

-Buddhist liturgy is a formalized service of veneration and worship performed within a Buddhist Sangha community in nearly every traditional denomination and sect in the Buddhist world.
+Buddhist liturgy is a formalized service of veneration and worship performed within a Buddhist Sangha community in nearly every traditional denomination and tradition in the Buddhist world.
 It is often done one or more times a day and can vary amongst the Theravada, Mahayana, and Vajrayana sects.

-The liturgy mainly consists of chanting or reciting a sutra or passages from a sutra, a mantra (especially in Vajrayana), and several gathas.
+Liturgies typically consist of chanting or recitation of sūtra(s) or passages from a sūtra, mantras and dhāraṇīs (especially in Mahayana and Vajrayana), gāthās and verses of praises to Buddhist deities and figures as well as other types of rituals like dedications of offerings to the Buddhas, repentance rites as well as food bestowal rites.
 Depending on what practice the practitioner wishes to undertake, it can be done at a temple or at home.
 The liturgy is almost always performed in front of an object or objects of veneration and accompanied by offerings of light, incense, water and/or food.